-- 7.1 Advice is contained in the Chief Fire Officers Association (now National Fire Chiefs Council) document CFOA Circular 2016-12 The Safe Disposal of Damaged Fireworks, with regard to the disposal of fireworks across separate groups.
-The document relates to consumer fireworks (i.e. those that are to be supplied to members of the public) that have become damaged and which are leaking explosive composition, or have partially functioned.
-This document has been prepared principally for retailers and those who might need to deal with damaged fireworks. - 7.2 It should be noted that the safest way of dealing with a firework, that is complete and undamaged, is to function it in accordance with the instructions provided with the firework. - 7.3 The Guidance "copies out" parts of differing Explosives law, for example, that which gives advice on the Explosives, The Explosives Regulations 2014, where it states that, "Any person who discards or disposes of explosives or explosive-contaminated items must ensure, so far as reasonably practicable, that they are discarded, or disposed of safely" - 7.4 The Guidance continues by giving advice to the Public, Retailers and Wholesalers with regard to disposal of fireworks.
-This advice is copied below. - 7.5 If it has been determined that drowning in water for a specific period of time will render the firework non-explosive, even after the firework has dried out and there is no gas generation or self-heating during or after the drowning, then subsequent disposal of the soaked firework with domestic rubbish may be an appropriate action for the general public to take. - 7.6 Any person who discards or disposes of explosives or explosive contaminated items must ensure, so far as reasonably practicable, that they are discarded or disposed of safely Regulation 28 - (1)
+- 8.1 Advice is contained in the National Fire Chiefs Council (NFCC) guidance The Safe Disposal of Damaged Fireworks, regarding the disposal of fireworks across separate groups.
+The guidance relates to consumer fireworks (i.e. those that are to be supplied to members of the public) that have become damaged and which are leaking explosive composition or have partially functioned.
+This guidance has been prepared principally for retailers and those who might need to deal with damaged fireworks. - 8.2 It should be noted that the safest way of dealing with a firework, that is complete and undamaged, is to function it in accordance with the instructions provided with the firework. - 8.3 The Guidance 'copies out' parts of differing Explosives law, for example, that which gives advice on the Explosives, The Explosives Regulations 2014, where it states that, 'Any person who discards or disposes of explosives or explosive-contaminated items must ensure, so far as reasonably practicable, that they are discarded, or disposed of safely'. - 8.4 The Guidance continues by giving advice to the Public, Retailers and Wholesalers regarding disposal of fireworks.
+This advice is copied below. - 8.5 If it has been determined that placing in water for a specific period of time will render the firework non-explosive, even after the firework has dried out and there is no gas generation or self-heating during or after the drowning, then subsequent disposal of the soaked firework with domestic rubbish may be an appropriate action for the general public to take.

-- 7.7 Retailers and others at work should be advised that even if a pyrotechnic article has been treated to render it non-explosive, any residual chemicals may render it hazardous waste and appropriate disposal of the residue may be required.
-This may include the sending/transporting of the treated firework residue to an appropriate disposal site. - 7.8 Wholesalers should seek advice on the safe disposal of the damaged fireworks(s) directly from the supplier, manufacturer or importer.
+- 8.6 Any person who discards or disposes of explosives or explosive contaminated items must ensure, so far as reasonably practicable, that they are discarded or disposed of safely Regulation 28 (1) - 8.7 Retailers and others at work should be advised that even if a pyrotechnic article has been treated to render it non-explosive, any residual chemicals may render it hazardous waste and appropriate disposal of the residue may be required.
+This may include the sending/transporting of the treated firework residue to an appropriate disposal site. - 8.8 Wholesalers should seek advice on the safe disposal of damaged fireworks(s) directly from the supplier, manufacturer, or importer.

-8 Storage of Fireworks
+9 Storage of Fireworks

-- 8.1 The Explosives Regulations 2014 came into force on 1 October 2014 and largely replaced the Manufacture and Storage of Explosives Regulations 2005.
-If you store fireworks, you will require a licence from the local authority (London Borough) Trading Standards office.
+- 9.1 The Explosives Regulations 2014 and the Pyrotechnics Articles (Safety) Regulations 2015 as amended by the Product Safety and Metrology etc. (Amendment etc.) (EU Exit) Regulations 2019 and the Product Safety and Metrology etc. (Amendment) Regulations 2024 state that if you store fireworks, you will require a licence from the local authority (London Borough) Trading Standards office.
 The licence is granted to a person (or company) and not to the site.

-- 8.2 A licence is required if storing:
+- 9.2 A licence is required if storing:

-- Up to 250kg of Hazard Type 4
+- Up to 250kg of Hazard Type F4

-- Up to 100kg of a combination of Hazard Type 3 and 4
+- Up to 100kg of a combination of Hazard Type F3 and F4

-- Up to a 100kg of Hazard Type 3
+- Up to a 100kg of Hazard Type F3

-(This includes both the amount held on the shop floor and at the rear of, elsewhere in, the premises).
+(This includes both the amount held on the shop floor and elsewhere in the premises).

-8.3 Most fireworks in retail premises are Hazard Type 4, but if in doubt please contact your supplier.
+9.3 Most fireworks in retail premises are Hazard Type F4, but if in doubt please contact your supplier.
 The quantities are often marked on the explosives outer packaging.
-If storing large quantities of fireworks (e.g. between 250kg and 2000kg of Hazard Type 4 fireworks) you need to licence the store with the local Trading Standards office.
+If storing large quantities of fireworks (e.g. between 250kg and 2000kg of Hazard Type F4 fireworks) you need seek further advice from the local Trading Standards office.